 Enjoy some Pacific West Coast cuisine when you're visiting Downtown, Burnside, Harris Green, James Bay and Oak Bay restaurants.
 These lovely neighborhoods will delight your taste buds and provide a soothing evening stroll after dinner when the weather is favorable.
 Fisherman's Wharf is a fun spot to sit and eat because it's right on the water and the views are spectacular.

-Weekend brunch hours tend to be popular amongst locals.
+Hot Tips: Weekend brunch hours tend to be popular amongst locals.
 Avoid a wait by getting to the restaurant when they open first thing.

-Fresh seafood!
+Hot Tips: Fresh seafood!
 You're right on the water, so the fish isn't going to get any fresher.
 Local Albacore tuna and salmon are favorites.

 As a university city, Victoria has its fair share of pubs and a handful of lounges and nightclubs.
 The majority of them are located right downtown.
 Younger crowds may want to head closer to the University where nightlife is geared towards this academic crowd.
 Although Victoria is geographically far from the UK, the impact the British have had on the city cannot be missed as you sip a pint in a cozy pub.